 My eyes have seen the professor who complains that he could do a better job on keeping files, or the professor who can also type who sneers because he can do my job in his stide, I have no special or secret talents, I am just a greater convenience, and besides, he h had more demanding things to do, and cf course it's not work an intelligent person would like to do anyway.

-But it's my job, it's what I'm given to do, to fill one-third of may day, because the professor made a mistake or changes his mind and wants to substitute 'nevertheless' for 'but'.
+But it's my job, it's what I'm given to do, to fill one-third of may day, five days a week.